soundvibe/m3/docs-beta/content/quickstart/_index.md

 ## Organizing Data with Placements and Namespaces

+A time series database (TSDBs) typically consist of one node (or instance) to store metrics data.
+This setup is simple to use, but has issues with scalability over time as the quantity of metrics data written and read increases.

+As a distributed TSDB M3DB helps solves this problem by spreading metrics data, and demand for that data, across multiple nodes in a cluster.
+M3DB does this by splitting data into segments that match certain criteria (such as above a certain value) across nodes into {{< glossary_tooltip text="shards" term_id="shards" >}}.

 <!-- TODO: Find an image -->

-M3DB organizes data in similar ways to other databases but adds extra concepts that reflect the time series metrics typically stored with M3DB.
+If you've worked with a distributed database before, then these concepts are probably familiar to you, but M3DB uses different terminology to represent some concepts.

-Every cluster has **one** {{< glossary_tooltip text="placement" term_id="placement" >}} that maps cluster shard replicas to nodes in the cluster.
+-   Every cluster has **one** {{< glossary_tooltip text="placement" term_id="placement" >}} that maps shards to nodes in the cluster.

-A cluster can have **0 or more** {{< glossary_tooltip text="namespaces" term_id="namespace" >}} that are similar conceptually to tables in other databases, and each node serves every namespace for the shards it owns.
+-   A cluster can have **0 or more** {{< glossary_tooltip text="namespaces" term_id="namespace" >}} that are similar conceptually to tables in other databases, and each node serves every namespace for the shards it owns.

 <!-- TODO: Image -->